Dennison Township, Pennsylvania: History

 It is believed that Israel Inman was the first white settler in the township.
 He traveled up Nescopeck Creek from its mouth in 1833.
 The next party after Inman was the Lehigh Coal & Navigation Company.
 In 1837, they cut a road through the township in order to get to Wilkes-Barre.
 This was succeeded by the construction of railroads in the following decades.

 Dennison Township was formed from a section of the original Hanover Township in 1839.
 At the time, the new township included what is now Foster Township; it broke away in the 1850s.
 Logging was a major industry in the area due to the abundance of trees.

 Geography

 According to the United States Census Bureau, the township has a total area of 92.1 km2, of which 91.8 km2 is land and 0.3 km2, or 0.37%, is water.
 A vast majority of Dennison Township is made up of thick forests.
 The township is scarcely populated; most of its residents live in the southeastern portion of the township.
 A few farms are also located in this section of the community.
 Many small lakes and streams (e.g., Creasy Creek and Nescopeck Creek) are scattered throughout Dennison.
 The Lehigh River forms the township's southeastern border.
 Nescopeck State Park makes up the western part of the township.
+It contains part of the census-designated place of Mountain Top.